Finite resource performance of small satellite-based quantum key distribution missions: Satellite-to-ground entanglement-based QKD using BBM92

 Depending on geographical location and satellite orbit, a ground receiver might observe 2 to 6 satellite passes each day.
 An ideal satellite pass would transit directly over the ground station with maximal elevation of $90^\circ$ (zenith).
 At zenith, the satellite is closest to the OGS, and in clear weather this pass would exhibit the lowest transmission loss and longest link time.
 However, such a pass is less likely than more ``glancing'' passes.
 For a given detector dark count rate, higher losses would result in a poorer signal-to-noise ratio and increase the QBER.
 Moreover, the pass duration and the number of photons successfully received from the satellite also decrease.
 Figure~\ref{fig:finitekey} shows how the secret key length changes with different satellite passes.
 Here we use the finite key analysis from~\cite{lim2021security} taking security parameter $10^{-10}$ where error correction efficiency is 1.18.

 The analysis shows that below an elevation of $30^\circ$ no secret key is generated.
 This is acceptable for CQT-Sat which was designed to avoid operation at low elevation.
-The ground receiver in this case is sited at sea level in a tropical, urban environment and the optical channel below $30^\circ$ is extremely lossy due to the thicker atmospheric column.
-Additional light pollution at low elevation is much more severe, contributing to increased noise.
+The ground receiver in this case is sited at sea level in a tropical, urban environment and the optical channel below $30^\circ$ suffers more loss and light pollution due to the thicker atmospheric column.